Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

 A fun, engaging way to introduce students to household tasks and family pastimes of the 1800s.
 Period artifacts from our Education Collection help students make important connections between the modern and 19th Century worlds.

-1 hour. $9 per student.
-1 chaperone per 15 students required and admitted free; $15 per each additional adult.
+1 chaperone per 10 students required & admitted free; $20 per each additional adult.

 "A Visit with the Alcotts"